AnaliaMok/JSTerminalEmulator/README.md

 # Commands & Features Not Supported:

-- Any command that leads to the execution of another program such as Vim/Vi, Nano, Pico
+- Any command that leads to the execution of another program such as:
+  - Vim/Vi, Nano, Pico
   - Package Managers
   - man
   - tar
   - etc.